 A Michelin Selected property on Carrer de Mallorca, Can Aulí sits within the quieter grain of the island's accommodation scene, away from the coastal resort circuit.
 The address positions guests close to the slower rhythms of traditional Mallorcan life, with the island's mountain and coastal edges both accessible from a central base.
-Selection by the 2025 Michelin Hotels guide places it in a peer set defined by character and locality rather than scale.
+Selection by the 2025 Michelin Hotels guide places it in a comparable set defined by character and locality rather than scale.

 What the Address Gives You